The hottest soap opera of the new fall season isn’t on TV.

 On what PIMCO is pinning its forecasts on:

-"Right, a wonderful question.
+“Right, a wonderful question.
 You guys all ask wonderful questions.
 In this particular case, we have talked about the fundamentals for the past few minutes.
 The markets are being influenced by what we call technicals as well.
-And this doesn't refer to a head-and-shoulders pattern or a shampoo, but it refers to technical flows that are coming, or outflows, to put it frankly, that are being instigated, yes, by the Fed and potential tapering, but also by retail.
+And this doesn’t refer to a head-and-shoulders pattern or a shampoo, but it refers to technical flows that are coming, or outflows, to put it frankly, that are being instigated, yes, by the Fed and potential tapering, but also by retail.
 We just talked about that and pulling money out of core bond funds.
+Banks are under pressure in terms of regulatory influences and cutting down and reducing their assets.
+And believe it or not, foreign central banks, in the attempt to support their own currency and financial markets, are selling Treasuries.
+So it is not just a question of the unemployment rate or the jobs report.
+It’s a question of whether these technical structural influences stop at some point.
+And, for the moment, they are feeding on themselves.”

 On whether Bernanke is working out of a textbook: